Nikola283/PowerBI_Project/README.md

 > <a href="https://lukeb.co/powerbi-project1" target="_blank">📊 View interactive dashboard here on the Power BI Service</a>

+## Overview

+This Power BI project analyzes the global data job market using real-world data science job postings from 2024.
+The dashboard provides clear, actionable insights into job demand, salary trends, skill requirements, and geographic distribution of data roles.

+It is designed to support job seekers, career switchers, recruiters, and workforce planners in understanding market trends and making informed career and hiring decisions.

-## Introduction
+## Business Questions

-This dashboard was created for **Job Seekers, Job Transitioners, and Job Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
-Using a real-world dataset of 2024 data science job postings (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.
+- Which data roles are most in demand globally?
+- How do salaries vary by job title, location, and work type?
+- What skills are most commonly required across data roles?
+- How do salary ranges differ within individual job titles?

 ### Dashboard File
 You can find the file for the dashboard here: [`Data_Jobs_Dashboard.pbix`](Data_Jobs_Dashboard.pbix).